-“Bendable”, “Foldable”, “Flexible” are some synonyms that can be used to refer to the same aspect of an invention.
-Different patent drafters would have used different terms.
-However you don’t want to miss out on any relevant result and hence it would be needed to take care of synonyms while searching.
+“Bendable,” “Foldable,” and “Flexible” are some synonyms that can be used to refer to the same aspect of an invention.
+Of course, different patent drafters would have used other terms.
+However, you don’t want to miss out on any relevant results; hence, it would be necessary to take care of synonyms while searching.

 The Complex Search Queries

-The patents databases are a huge set of information.
-Thousands of results are received for a single query. complex search queries are the only way to narrow down the results.
+The patent databases are a vast set of information.
+Thousands of results are received for a single query.
+Complex search queries are the only way to narrow down the results.
 These queries are nothing but keywords arranged with a specific logic (Boolean (AND/OR) search string) to get relevant prior art results.

 The Patent Language

-The patents are usually drafted in a very specific language, difficult for a person with the non-ip background to comprehend.
-For example: a computer might be written as “an information exchange system” to cover any other similar devices like phone, tablet etc.
+The patents are usually drafted in precise language, which is difficult for a person with a non-IP background to comprehend.
+For example, a computer might be written as “an information exchange system” to cover other similar devices like phones, tablets, etc.